Alice Meichi Li

 Alice Meichi Li (李美姿) is a Chinese-American, New York City-based visual artist and illustrator for comic books, magazines, and album covers.

 Early life

 Li was born to immigrants of Chinese descent, and was raised in Detroit, Michigan.

-She went on to major in Cartooning at School of Visual Arts in New York City, later switching to Illustration.
-While at SVA, she became the only Illustration student in her year to receive the Alumni Scholarship Award.
+They went on to major in Cartooning at School of Visual Arts in New York City, later switching to Illustration.
+While at SVA, they became the only Illustration student in their year to receive the Alumni Scholarship Award.